 For experts, I can explain the solution in a single sentence.
 Deploy the Next.js project to Vercel including the node_modules directory.

 Vercel installs the packages for our project by taking the list of packages from the package.json file of our app.
 But we will skip this step.
 We are not giving Vercel the command to install dependencies.

 Other than that, we will add the node_modules directory itself to our git repository and deploy it with Vercel.
 So that, there will be no issues with Vercel in installing private dependencies.

 From our Next.js project, comment out or remove the node_modules in the .gitignore file.
 So that the .gitignore file will look the same as below.

-Here we are saying to the git to track node_modules directory when pushing the project our repository.
+Here we are saying to the git to track the node_modules directory when pushing the project to our repository.
 So in VS code, our project should be like this.

 Push the changes to our git repository.

 Now, add all files, commit your changes and push the project to our git repository.
 The below commands will do this for us.

 git add . git commit -m "node_modules added" git push

 Now deploy the project to Vercel.
 Note that, we will reach a step to configure our project.